vramana36/License-plate-detection-using-haar-cacsade-on-both-picture-video-webcam/README.md

 Then for detecting license plate in video use videoplt.py.
 For in image use img.py.
 For web cam feed use plate.py.
+Liscense is free to use but please dont forget to give credit to us for using our work.
+THANK YOU